 In the UK and around the world, the Red Cross helps people prepare for, deal with and recover from the impacts of climate change.
 Working together, we can make a difference.

 - Around 1 in 7 people have been directly impacted by the climate crisis in the past ten years.

-- We supported over 31,000 people in Bangladesh to adapt to the challenges they faced from climate change and recover from climate crises.
+Bangladesh: We helped over 31,000 people to adapt to the challenges they faced from extreme weather caused by climate change and recover from climate crises.

-- We supported 1,000 farmers in Namibia to adapt how they farmed, grow food and earn an income in the face of the changing climate.
+Namibia: We supported 1,000 farmers to adapt how they farmed, grow food and earn an income in the face of the changing climate.